Looking to find a good vacation policy, but do you have a remote team?

 We’ll share a whole article about this, but here’s a sneak peek of what the best remote companies in the world do for your inspiration.

-Basecamp.
-They offer 18 days of paid time off plus ten local national holidays every year.
-They also recommend every three years that their employees take a 30-day paid sabbatical.
+- Basecamp.
+They offer 18 days of paid time off plus ten local and national holidays yearly.
+They also recommend that their employees take a 30-day paid sabbatical every three years.
 Great idea to encourage a good disconnection from work!

 Our advice from Planleave